 St Patrick’s Day Parade & Festival

 One of the rowdiest days in the London events calendar, St Patrick’s day is now a weekend of green pints, green hats and green parades.
-There will be marching bands, floats and colourful performances along Piccadilly, ending in Trafalgar Square with a whole host of entertainment, food and of course, plenty of drink!
+There will be marching bands, floats and colourful performances along Piccadilly, ending in Trafalgar Square with a whole host of entertainment, food and of course, plenty to drink!

 The Affordable Art Fair